JECurrie/Write-Number-in-Expanded-Form/README.md

-# Write-Number-in-Expanded-Form
-Write Number in Expanded Form You will be given a number and you will need to return it as a string in Expanded Form.
+You will be given a number and you will need to return it as a string in Expanded Form.

 For example:  expanded_form(12);
 Should return '10 + 2' expanded_form(42);